flavor-finance/custom-prize-strategy/README.md

 To deploy a pod contract, complete the following steps:

-1. Run `yarn pod-migrate` to deploy a new pod contract instance.
+1. Run `yarn migrate` to deploy a new pod contract instance.

 2. Once the pod contract is deployed, get the deployed pod contract address by opening `build/contracts/Pod.json` and finding the `address` property under the correct network in the `networks` object.

 3. Call `prizeStrategy.addPodAddress` with the asset symbol to use for the pod, the contract address of the pod, and the [Chainlink price feed address](https://docs.chain.link/docs/reference-contracts) for the asset's USD price feed.

 Repeat these three steps for each prediction asset that should be supported.
-Using the `pod-migrate` script will automatically run `truffle networks --clean`, resetting the truffle configuration and deploying a new contract instance.

 ### Completing Prize Periods